Nx-Makomva/hangman-game/README.md

 ## Example
-The word you are guessing has 5 characters.
+"The word you are guessing has 5 characters.
 You have 7 lives.
-May the odds be ever in your favour.
+May the odds be ever in your favour."

 Please enter a letter: